BIA’s Whistleblower Reporting

 3.5.3.
 Protection of files and records

-- All files and records will be retained securely.
+- All files and records created from an investigation will be retained securely.

 3.6.
 Investigation of Reportable Conduct

 3.6.1.
-BIA will facilitate an investigation into the disclosure and all persons must ensure they do not breach protections in Annexures A & B.
+When an Eligible Whistleblower makes a disclosure of Reportable Conduct to an eligible recipient who is an employee or officer of BIA in accordance with this policy, BIA will facilitate an investigation into the disclosure and all persons must ensure they do not breach the protections in Annexures A & B of this policy.

 3.6.2.
-The Protected Disclosure Officer will prepare a Disclosure Report for BIA’s Compliance Committee.
+The Protected Disclosure Officer will prepare a Disclosure Report for BIA’s (Code of Conduct) Compliance Committee and an investigation will be instigated if required.

 3.6.7.
 The investigation: